 Frequently Asked Questions

-What if my local store doesn’t sell Sioux Honey products?
+What if my local store doesn’t sell SUE BEE® products?

 What are the benefits of organic honey?

 Most certified-organic honey comes from outside the U.S. and follows the organic livestock standards.
-In order for honey to be considered “organic honey,” the bees must only get nectar from flowers that have not been sprayed with chemicals.
-Sioux Honey’s Blossomology comes from bees and beekeepers in Brazil, and every ounce of Blossomology honey is certified by Quality Assurance International (QAI) to ensure you are truly getting an organic product.
+In order for honey to be considered “organic honey,” the bees must only get nectar from approved forage areas that do not include modern agriculture, urban areas, highways or other disqualifying land uses.
+Every ounce of organic honey is certified by Quality Assurance International (QAI) to ensure you are truly getting an organic product.

 Why should I buy local honey?